suvrodey1/frqvisitor/README.md

 ### Content of Docker File
 ![Dockerfile.PNG](images/Dockerfile.PNG)

-_We didn't use CMD and enforce to use the docker in interactive mode becuase we would like to submit the spark object with different attributes._
+_We didn't use CMD and enforce to use the docker in interactive mode becuase we would like to submit the spark job with different attributes._

  ## Notes
  - The data file format is mentioned in Source (FrqVisitor.scala) file
- - All the purpose of each scala files and its method are documented inside the source code.
+ - The purpose of each scala files and its method are documented inside the source code.
- - We only parsed necessary columns from the data file i.e hostname, url and access date
+ - We only parsed necessary columns from the data file to improve the performance i.e hostname, url and access date